mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/switching-to-nuget-packages.md

 ---

 ## Footnotes
-[^1]: We do not recommend developing plug-ins without Rhino, as debugging is essential.
+[^1]: We do not recommend developing plugins without Rhino, as debugging is essential.